kadena-io/marmalade/pact/collection-tutorial.md

 ## Reserve Whitelist

-Whitelists in this collection policy is on a first-come, first-served basis.
-This step is to be run by the `minters`.
+Whitelists in this collection policy are on a first-come, first-served basis.
+This step is to be run by the minters.

 1. To reserve the whitelists, minters must have a `fungible` account with balance bigger than price.